-Figure 4.3-2: Radiated points of reference of OTA AAS BS
+Figure 4.2-2: Radiated points of reference of OTA AAS BS

-Radiated characteristics are defined over the air (OTA) at the radiated interface boundary (RIB).
-Radiated requirements are also referred to as OTA requirements.
-The (spatial) directions in which the OTA requirements apply are detailed for each requirement.

 Some OTA requirements are specified as co-location requirements where the requirements are specified at the conducted interface of the co-location reference antenna, co-location requirements are further defined in clause 4.15

-Conducted characteristics are defined at individual or groups of TAB connectors at the transceiver array boundary, which is the conducted interface between the transceiver unit array and the composite antenna.

 The transceiver unit array is part of the composite transceiver functionality generating modulated transmit signal structures and performing receiver combining and demodulation.

 The transceiver unit array contains an implementation specific number of transmitter units and an implementation specific number of receiver units.
 Transmitter units and receiver units may be combined into transceiver units.
 The transmitter/receiver units have the ability to receive/send parallel independent modulated symbol streams.